 1 (48) "Feeder swine pseudorabies monitored herd" means a herd of swine that is certified 2 as a feeder swine pseudorabies monitored herd by one of the following: 3 (a) The department under s.
 ATCP 10.27(3).
 4 (b) The authorized animal health agency in the state where the herd is located, under 5 standards equivalent to s.
 ATCP 10.27(3).
 6 (49) "Flock" as applied to poultry means any of the following: 7 (a) All poultry on a farm.
 8 (b) A subset of poultry, on a farm, which has not commingled with other poultry on that 9 farm for at least 21 days and which is designated as a separate flock by the department.
 10 (50) "Flock" as applied to sheep means one of the following: 11 (a) A commonly owned or controlled group of sheep that are maintained on common 12 ground.
 13 (b) Two or more commonly owned or controlled groups of sheep that are maintained at 14 geographically separate locations, if animals or people move between the locations without 15 taking effective bio-security measures to prevent the spread of disease.
-16 (51) "Fomite" means an inanimate object or substance that transfers infectious organisms 17 from one animal to another.
-18 (52) "Foreign animal disease" means any communicable, contagious or infectious 19 disease not known to exist in animals in the United States.
-20 (53) "Hatchery" means premises used to hatch poultry or ratites.
-"Hatchery" includes 21 incubators and setters.
+15 16 taking effective bio-security measures to prevent the spread of disease.
+16 taking effective bio-security measures to prevent the spread of disease.(51) "Fomite" means an inanimate object or substance that transfers infectious organisms 16 17 taking effective bio-security measures to prevent the spread of disease.(51) "Fomite" means an inanimate object or substance that transfers infectious organisms from one animal to another.
+16 17 18 taking effective bio-security measures to prevent the spread of disease.
+(51) "Fomite" means an inanimate object or substance that transfers infectious organisms from one animal to another.
+(52) "Foreign animal disease" means any communicable, contagious or infectious 16 17 18 19 taking effective bio-security measures to prevent the spread of disease.
+(51) "Fomite" means an inanimate object or substance that transfers infectious organisms from one animal to another.
+(52) "Foreign animal disease" means any communicable, contagious or infectious disease not known to exist in animals in the United States.